 A spokesman for the Baltimore Police Department did not immediately respond to a request for comment, the Reuters news agency said.

-Six officers were charged over Gray's death, but four trials ended without a conviction.
+Six officers were charged in Gray's death, but four trials ended without a conviction.
 Prosecutors dropped the remaining charges last month.